-district's extra-curricular policies are provided in writing to insure uniformity and to provide for all of those involved.
+This extra-curricular activities code covers both the Pawnee Junior High and High School.
+Its purpose is to provide a guideline for the students, their parents/guardians, and the school district.
+The school district's extra-curricular policies are provided in writing to ensure uniformity and to provide for all of those involved.

-Beginning in the 6th grade, all students who participate in extra-curricular activities as well as a parent/guardian will sign the extra-curricular policy each year.
+Beginning in the 6^{th} grade, all students who participate in extra-curricular activities as well as a parent/guardian will sign the extra-curricular policy each year.
 All students involved in extra-curricular activities will be under the guideline of the extra-curricular policy every day whether or not school is in session.
 The policy will be in effect 365 (366) days of the year.